-The tower reopened at Easter 2004, following a number of years of closure, with a series of new displays related to communication, semaphore and signalling also including interactive displays.
-Read a potted history (PDF file) (this can also be downloaded from the attachments link at the bottom of this page).
+The Tower reopened at Easter 2004, following a number of years of closure, with a series of new displays related to communication, semaphore and signalling.
+In early 2020, all the storyboards were renewed with a completely new series of presentations, some of them interactive.

 The museum is on four floors with no ramp or lift access.
 People with disabilities are advised to phone in advance.
 Coach trips and groups are also advised to contact us in advance.

-The Timeball Is programmed to drop every day at 1pm.
+When in normal operation, the Timeball is programmed to drop every day at 1pm.
 Additionally, during the open season (1 April – 30 September) the ball drops hourly from 9am to 5pm.
-The Timeball also drops at midnight on New Years’ Eve.
+The Timeball is also normally programmed to drop at midnight on New Years’ Eve.
 The drop cycle is as follows: At 5 minutes to the hour the ball goes half way up; at 3 minutes to the hour it goes to the top of the mast and drops on the hour.
 The drop cycle is automatic.
 The Timeball is controlled by the MSF Radio Time Signal transmitter located at Anthorn, in Cumbria.